derrickshowers/d5k-thoughts/content/post/2017-08-05-push-notifications-have-arrived-on-the-web.md

 ---
 title: Push Notifications Have Arrived on the Web
-description: >-
-  The story behind how push notifications arrived on the web and how to implement them yourself.
+description: The story behind how push notifications arrived on the web and how to implement them yourself.
 slug: push-notifications
 date: 2015-05-27T18:35:41-07:00
-tags: '["web"]'
+tags: ["web"]
 image: /images/uploads/PushNotificationsFeaturedImage.jpg
-comments: 'true'
+comments: true
 ---
 Push notifications.
 I fondly remember watching Apple’s WWDC keynote highlighting this new type of notification.
 Apple claimed it would *push* to your device without the app running in the background (which was their way of saving battery life).
 It was [all the rage](http://www.imore.com/apple-announces-push-notification-services-iphone-30) in the newest version of iOS–iOS 3.0.
 Nowadays the term “push notification” has taken a slightly different meaning, but the concept is the same to what was announced back in 2008.